Getting Started with accessibility testing in React Native.

 Testing for accessibility on Apple's platform is supported in our axeDevToolsXCUI framework.
 From your React Native project, open the

 ios folder and find your project's workspace, ending in

 .xcworkspace.
 Double-click to open the workspace in Xcode.
 Now you can follow our guide for getting started with the axeDevToolsXCUI.xcframework.

 If you need additional references in getting set up, we have a sample application on GitHub.
 Add your Deque credentials and follow the README to get started running scans right away.
-Note the application utilizes both iOS frameworks, the XCUI example is available under the
+The example needed for React Native testing is available under the

 axe-devtools-ios-sample-appUITests folder and is named

 SampleUITests-XCUI.swift.
 This application is inaccessible to showcase the axe DevTools Mobile implementation steps and its issue detection.

 Absolutely.
 React Native takes one code base and ports it into two different platforms, which brings a lot of nuances and edge cases to how properties and views behave for each platform.

 Here's an example, we found that React Native does not add the accessibility role automatically to many components which can result in assistive technology not understanding how to properly interpret components to the person using your application.
 That means the application could be completely unusable for some critical customer success paths.
 With the linter, you will be guided where to add those roles to ensure the component is available to assistive technology.
 Once the components have the proper roles to be detected, then axe DevTools Mobile can take a deeper dive to ensure other accessibility properties are present, accurate, and meaningful for your audience with disabilities.